Dipeshtwis/curriculum-html-css/capstone/html_capstone.md

 - Use JavaScript to manipulate DOM elements.
 - Use JavaScript events.
 - Use objects to store and access data.
+- Communicate technical concepts to other technical people.

 ### Estimated time: 19.5h